ZhivkoZ/ZHblog/_posts/2016-04-02-git-commands.md

 3.mv index.html home.htm  git add -A <-- not so sure !careful
 4.git rm contact.html // deletes the file
 git commit -m "Deleted contact us page" git add -A
+{% highlight yaml %}
+In .gitignore to ignore a folder or different kind of files you put "/" in different places

+examplefolder/ <-- this folder will be ignored /node_modules  <-- these files will be ignored since "/" its at the start .DS_Store <-- ignored dknow what is going on
+/*.env <-- ignored dknow what is going on

 {% endhighlight %}

 ## Git branches